aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/_index.md

 ## What is a Radial Gradient in PostScript?
 A radial gradient blends colors from a focal point outward in a circular fashion.
 In PostScript, this is achieved by defining a shading dictionary that describes the start and end colors, the radius, and the center point.
 Aspose.Page simplifies this by exposing a fluent API that generates the necessary PostScript code behind the scenes.

-## Why Use Aspose.Page to Create Radial Gradient?
+## Why use Aspose.Page to create radial gradient?
 - **Speed:** Write a few lines of Java instead of hand‑crafting complex PostScript.
 - **Precision:** Control color stops, radius, and transformation matrix with type‑safe methods.
 - **Portability:** Generated PostScript works across printers, viewers, and converters.